ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S14/vik.md

 ### Questions:

 1. From the viewpoint of Vik-Giger and its subsidiaries taken together, should Vik-Giger Corporation manufacture the equipment?
-If it does, where should it sell the equipment to maximize corporate operating income?
-What would the operating income for Vik-Giger and its subsidiaries be from the sale?
+   - If it does, where should it sell the equipment to maximize corporate operating income?
+   - What would the operating income for Vik-Giger and its subsidiaries be from the sale?
 Ignore any income tax effects.
 2. What range of transfer prices will result in achieving the actions deter- mined to be optimal in requirement 1?
 Explain your answer.
 3. The effective income tax rates for this transaction follow: 40\% in the United States, 60\% in Brazil, and 15\% in Switzerland.
 The tax authorities in the three countries are uncertain about the cost of the intermediate product and will allow any transfer price between \$500,000 and \$700,000.
-   If Vik-Giger and its subsidiaries want to maximize after-tax operating
+If Vik-Giger and its subsidiaries want to maximize after-tax operating income:
-   income:
    - (a) should the equipment be manufactured and
    - (b) where and at what price should it be transferred?
 4. Now suppose each manager acts autonomously to maximize his or her own subsidiary’s after-tax operating income.
 The tax authorities will allow transfer prices only between \$500,000 and \$700,000.
 Which subsidiary will get the product and at what price?
-Is your answer the same as your answer in requirement 3?
+Is your answer the same as your answer in 3?
 Explain why or why not.